Skip to main content

 Target Currency support expanded

-There are now 2 levels of target currency in the chart window.
-Level 1 is on a window level where all price-graphs are converted to this currency, and level 2 on a per graph level.
-As a default the chart do not currency convert anything, it will show all compare studies in their native currency.
-For example, given a chart window that has BMW.XET as the primary instrument and S&P 500 as a compare on the opposite axis they are shown in their native currencies EUR and USD.
+As a default, the chart does not currency convert anything, and it will show all compare studies in their native currency.
+For example, given a chart window that has BMW.XET as the primary instrument and S&P 500 as a compare line on the opposite axis, they are shown in their native currencies EUR and USD.

 image-20260129-101548.png